 Record and register your bike

-- Register your bicycle model, make and frame number.
+- Register your bicycle model, make and frame number with a third party.
 This assists the police in returning recovered bikes to their rightful owners.
-This can be done via Immobilise (www.immobilise.com) and BikeRegister (www.bikeregister.com) or contact your local police station for further advice.
+This can be done via firms like BikeRegister (www.bikeregister.com) and Immobilise or contact your local police station for further advice.

 - Take a clear colour photograph of your bike and make a written record of its description, including any unique features, so that you can report it accurately if stolen.